 Who needs an estate plan?
 Probably you

-Estate plan.
-Sound like a thing for the rich?
+An estate plan.
+Sound like it’s for the rich?
 Truth is you don’t have to be wealthy … or old or married or a parent to need one.

-Unless you want the state to decide who gets your money, or family members fighting over who inherits your childhood Lego® collection, you need an estate plan that says who gets what when you’re gone.
+Unless you want the state to decide who gets your money, or family members fighting over who inherits your vintage Fender, you need an estate plan that says who gets what when you’re gone.

 What’s an estate plan?